jacksonloper/datasciencequestions/question_banks/splines.md

 GAM, with a smoothing spline for each feature.
 Which of the following will be your biggest challenge?

--   Picking the right regularization strength for each feature.
+a.
+Picking the right regularization strength for each feature.

--   Choosing the right number of knots for each feature.
+b.
+Choosing the right number of knots for each feature.

 :::{note} Solutions
 :class: dropdown